doerodney/terraform/training/terraform_info.md

 In AWS, this cfn-init process is available for Linux and Windows.

 Terraform does not implement this exact functionality.
 Instead, it implements [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) to do the post-provision configuration as part of its [template_cloudinit_config data source](https://www.terraform.io/docs/providers/template/d/cloudinit_config.html).
-This enables these tasks to be performed by cloud-init:
+These tasks can be performed by cloud-init:
 *       Install packages with apt or yum.
 *       Add users and groups
 *       Install arbitrary packages